pradeepparmar320/pradeepparmar320/README.md

 Frontend Developer
 ------------------

-I have learned HTML and CSS and now learning Javascript.
+I have learned HTML and CSS and now learning Javascript

 * 🌍  I am based in Udaipur,India
 * ✉️  You can contact me at [parmarpradeep320@gmail.com](mailto:parmarpradeep320@gmail.com)